cdktf/cdktf-provider-okta/docs/authenticator.csharp.md

 An authentication key that must be defined when the RADIUS server is configured, and must be the same on both the RADIUS client and server.

+Used only for authenticators with type `security_key`.
+Conflicts with `provider_json` argument.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.0/docs/resources/authenticator#provider_shared_secret Authenticator#provider_shared_secret}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.1/docs/resources/authenticator#provider_shared_secret Authenticator#provider_shared_secret}

 ---